Glubb/CumLounge/README.md

 $ ./secretlounge-ng
 ```

-## @BotFather Setup
+If the first command fails, you may have to manually install the Python modules listed in `requirements.txt`.

+### BotFather setup
 Message [@BotFather](https://t.me/BotFather) to configure your bot as follows:
 * `/setprivacy`: enabled
 * `/setjoingroups`: disabled
-* `/setcommands`: paste the command list below

-### Command list
+### Commands list
+If you want, you can also set the command list with BotFather, by using: `/setcommands <COMMANDS>`.
+We recommend using the list below, but you can customize them the way you want, of course:
 ```
-start - Join the chat (start receiving messages) stop - Leave the chat (stop receiving messages) help - show all available commands users - Find out how many users are in the chat info - Get info about your account remove - delete a message [mod] delete - delete and warn [mod]
+start - Join the chat
+stop - Leave the chat
+help - Show all available commands info - Get info about your account ps - Sign with your pat level users - Show current user count remove - Delete a message [mod]
 ```

+Our bot also supports a commands setup with `/setup_commands`.
+This allows you to set up the commands list from within the bot if you have not already defined any commands.
+If you need to modify your commands list, please use either BotFather's `/setcommands` or your bot's `/commdands` command; both work nearly identical.

+### Starting the bot
+Once the bot is running, you can use a telegram client to connect to your bot.
+The first person that connects automatically becomes an admin.
+Thereby, it is important that you do not publish the bot URL before first entering it.
+If you are the first one to join, you should get a nottification message confirming you have been made an automatic admin.
+Additional admins and mods may be promoted using the `/admin` and `/mod` commands.
+We recommend defining a welcome message with rules, too, using `/rules <TEXT>`.

+## Contact
+You can contact us at any time via our [support bot](https://t.me/catloungesupportrobot).
+If you find something missing or if you encounter bugs, please [open an issue](../../issues/new).